-• STAR-Click Nascent Transcript Capture and Library Construction Kit
+• STAR-Click Nascent Transcript Capture and Library Preparation Kit

-• STAR-Click Nascent Transcript Capture and Library Construction Kit
+• STAR-Click Nascent Transcript Capture and Library Preparation Kit

-STAR-Click Nascent Transcript Capture and Library Construction Kit
+STAR-Click Nascent Transcript Capture and Library Preparation Kit

 Product Introduction

-This kit is suitable for the construction of new RNA transcriptome libraries on the Illumina platform.
-It is simple to operate, has a short library construction time, and has stable results.
-It is suitable for the construction of new RNA libraries for various samples such as living animals, plants, and living cells.
-This kit uses 5-ethynyl uracil (EU) to label new RNA in living cells, and then uses click chemistry to label the new RNA with biotin, and then uses streptavidin magnetic beads to specifically capture the new RNA, and finally constructs a library for the new RNA.
-Combined with the experimental time design, it can quantitatively analyze the newly generated RNA, and at the same time, it can study the RNA transcription level and degradation issues.
+This kit is suitable for constructing nascent RNA transcriptome libraries for the Illumina platform.
+It features simple operation, short library construction time, and stable results.
+It is suitable for constructing nascent RNA libraries from a variety of samples, including living animals, plants, and living cells.
+This kit uses 5-ethynyluracil (EU) to label nascent RNA in living cells.
+The nascent RNA is then labeled with biotin through a click chemistry reaction.
+The nascent RNA is then specifically captured using streptavidin magnetic beads, and the library is constructed.
+Combined with the experimental timeline, this kit enables quantitative analysis of newly generated RNA and allows for the study of RNA transcription levels and degradation.

 Features